DreamChaserMXF/dreamchasermxf.github.com/index.md

 # Xiangfei Meng (孟祥飞)

 ![Selfie](img/panorama.jpg)
-Xiangfei Meng is currently a second-year master student under the supervision of Professor [Hong Qin](https://www.cs.stonybrook.edu/people/faculty/HongQin) at State Key Laboratory of Virtual Reality Technology and Systems, School of Computer Science and Engineering (SCSE), [Beihang University](http://www.buaa.edu.cn/) (BUAA).
+Xiangfei Meng is currently a Full-Time Employee in [*Bigo Co., Ltd.*](https://www.bigo.sg/) as a Senior Engineer, specialized in Computer Vision and Computer Graphics.
+He joined *Bigo* in March, 2018.
+Before that, he received his master's degree in Computer Science and Technology from [Beihang University](http://www.buaa.edu.cn/) (BUAA), under the supervision of Professor [Hong Qin](https://www.cs.stonybrook.edu/people/faculty/HongQin) in State Key Laboratory of Virtual Reality Technology and Systems, School of Computer Science and Engineering (SCSE).
 He received his bachelor's degree in Computer Science and Technology from [Civial Aviation University of China](http://www.cauc.edu.cn/zh/) (CAUC) as an "**Outstanding Graduate**" in 2015.
 He got the honorary title of "**Top-10 College Students in CAUC**" in October 2014.
 After that, he passed the National Entrance Examination for Postgraduate for SCSE, BUAA in December 2014 as the **top-score student** and attended BUAA as a postgraduate in September 2015.

 His research interests include Computer Vision, Machine Learning, and Computer Graphics.
-Recently, he specifically focuses on data-driven animation generating approaches.
+Recently, he specifically focuses on video super-resolution in real scenario, and CNN inference frameworks on mobile devices.

 ## Education